jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 and revenue generated through
 ransomware scams in 2023\.
-Our work continues as we strive to end the profitability of such schemes.Generative AI remains a hot topic.
+Our work continues as we strive to end the profitability of such schemes.
+Generative AI remains a hot topic.
 ChatGPT became a technological hit in January 2023 with 100 million registered active users.
 Legitimate